 Figure SPM.6 | Projected changes in the intensity and frequency of hot temperature extremes over land, extreme precipitation over land, and agricultural and ecological droughts in drying regions was exceeded on average once in a decade during the 1850-1900 reference period.
 Agricultural and ecological drought events are defined as the annual average of total column soil moisture below the 10th percentile of the 1850-1900 base period.
 These extremes are defined on model grid box scale.
 For hot temperature extremes and extreme precipitation, results are shown for the global land.
 For agricultural and ecological drought, results are shown for drying regions only, which correspond to the AR6 regions in which there is at least medium confidence in a projected increase in agricultural and ecological droughts at the 2°C warming level compared to the 1850-1900 base period in the Coupled Model Intercomparison Project Phase 6 (CMIP6).
-These regions include Western North America, Central North America, Northern Central America, Southern Central America, Caribbean, Northern South America, North-Eastern South America, Southern America, Madagascar, Eastern Australia, and Southern Australia (Caribbean is not included in the calculation of the figure because of the too-small number of full land grid cells).
+These regions include Western North America, Central North America, Northern Central America, Southern Central America, Caribbean, Northern South America, North-Eastern South America, South American Monsoon, South-Western South America, Southern Central Europe, Mediterranean, West Southern Africa, East Southern Africa, Madagascar, Eastern Australia, and Southern Australia (Caribbean is not included in the calculation of the figure because of the too-small number of full land grid cells).
 The non-drying regions do not show an overall increase or decrease in drought severity.
-Projections of changes in agricultural and ecological droughts are provided in CMIP6 in some regions, including in parts of Africa and Asia.
+Projections of changes in agricultural and ecological droughts in the CMIP Phase 5 (CMIP5) multi-model ensemble differ from those in CMIP6 in some regions, including in parts of Africa and Asia.
 Assessments of projected changes in meteorological and hydrological droughts are provided in Chapter 11.